RealChoki/Owlie/Use_Case_Experiments/General_Mode/Course-Specific_Answers.md

 ### **Course-Specific Answers**
-**Use Case**: Offers information tied strictly to course content, avoiding irrelevant or advanced topics.
+**Use Case**: Provides information strictly aligned with the course content.
+Avoids irrelevant topics and notifies students when a topic exceeds the scope of the course or is too advanced before providing a response.

 #### **Tasks**
 - **Task 1**: Determines if the query is relevant to the course material.
 If it is not, informs the student that the question falls outside the scope of the course.
 - **Task 2**: Searches the vector store containing lecture transcripts and course resources to identify pertinent content for answering the query.
-- **Task 3**: Crafts responses that strictly reflect course coverage, avoiding speculation or introducing topics beyond the course's scope.
+- **Task 3**: Crafts responses that strictly reflect course coverage, avoiding speculation or introducing topics beyond the course's scope without stating so to the student.

 ---